Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Ⓒ Aomori Prefecture

-Due to the stones on the riverbed, the stream of water is divided into three streams but will meet again when they get closer to you.
+Due to the stones on the riverbed, the stream of water is divided into three streams, but they will meet again when they get closer to you.

-This is why this area is called Samidare no Nagare.
+This is why this area is called Samidare no Nagare, also known as Samidare Stream in English.

 The area is also best known for the Azalea Purple Glitters.
 If you visit the gorge in mid-May, you will find the flowers blooming on the rocks in the river (*’▽’).